Hammocks As Emergency Bedding

 In light of these events, it shows the necessity of being prepared for such catastrophes.

 We have no control over these events, but we do have the opportunity to prepare for the potential aftermaths.
 From family planning such as establishing meeting places and setting up 'survival kits' that include everything necessary to survive alone in the case of not having access to food, water and shelter.

 Survival kits can generally be purchased through supermarkets or Government departments, and whom can also provide more detailed information on exact requirements and quantities of items you should plan to stockpile.

 When not in use a hammock can easily be folded up and stored with the rest of your survival equipment.
-It takes up generally the same space as a shoe box, so often smaller than a bed roll and much more convenient than a blow up mattress.
-With sizes for one or the whole family a hammock is great sleeping option.
+It takes up generally the same space as a shoe box, so often smaller than a bedroll and much more convenient than a blow-up mattress.
+With sizes for one or the whole family, a hammock is a great sleeping option.

 The hammock is so versatile also, that you can hang between trees, off the side of the house, from fence posts, you can even attach one side to your car roof rack or rail to help with any distance issues.

 Importantly though after such events ensure you check the safety and stability of any fixture you intend to tie your hammock to.